abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_transforms/py_fourier_transform/py_fourier_transform.rst

     plt.subplot(122),plt.imshow(magnitude_spectrum, cmap = 'gray')
     plt.title('Magnitude Spectrum'), plt.xticks([]), plt.yticks([])
     plt.show()

+.. note:: You can also use **cv2.cartToPolar()** which returns both magnitude and phase in a single shot

 So, now we have to do inverse DFT.
 In previous session, we created a HPF, this time we will see how to remove high frequency contents in the image, ie we apply LPF to image.
 It actually blurs the image.
 For this, we create a mask first with high value (1) at low frequencies, ie we pass the LF content, and 0 at HF region.
 ::